 This excellent Cheddleton cottage is the perfect base to enjoy this beautiful part of the Staffordshire Peak District.

 Over three floors.
 Three bedrooms: 2 x double, 1 x twin accessed via second double.
 Ground floor bathroom with bath, shower over, basin and WC.
 Kitchen.
-Sitting room (seats 5) with dining area and woodburning stove.
+Sitting room with dining area and woodburning stove.
 WiFi available

 About the location